Canada and Gavi, the Vaccine Alliance

 Effective investment in global health

-Recognizing immunization is one of the most cost effective investments in global health, Gavi’s work aligns with Canada’s focus on the health and rights of women and children.
+Immunization is one of the most cost effective investments in global health.
+Gavi’s work aligns with Canada’s focus on the health and rights of women and children.

-Canada is a longstanding partner of Gavi and we have been a member of the Gavi Board since its inception.
+Canada is a long term partner of Gavi and we have been a member of the Gavi Board since its creation.

 Board seats are held by: